haixuanTao/haixuantao.github.io/src/pandas-polars/021-apply.md

 |Polars\(Single thread\) |9 s |2.7x |
 |Pandas |24.8 s | |

-**Polars** does not seem to offer increased performance over the standard library on a single thread, and I couldn’t find a way to do multi-threaded apply… In this scenario, I’ll prefer native rust.
+**Polars** does not seem to offer increased performance over the standard library on a single thread, and I couldn’t find a way to do multi-threaded apply… In this scenario, I’ll prefer **native Rust**.